Ling Zhen: Campaigns

-Ling Zhen is put in charge of the making of cannons after the 108 Stars of Destiny came together in what is called the Grand Assembly.
-In battles he would deploy and fire cannons when required.
-He participates in the campaigns against the Liao invaders and rebel forces in Song territory following amnesty from Emperor Huizong for Liangshan.
-In the campaign against Fang La, Ling Zhen is often called upon to bombard enemy cities to create chaos before their attack commences.
+Ling Zhen is appointed as the artillery commander at Liangshan after the 108 Heroes are fully assembled.
+He participates in the campaigns against the Liao invaders and rebel forces in Song territory after the outlaws receive amnesty from Emperor Huizong.

+During the final campaign against Fang La's rebel forces, Ling Zhen is often called upon to bombard enemy fortifications with cannon fire to create chaos before the Liangshan forces stage their assaults.

 Ling Zhen is one of the few Liangshan heroes who survive all the campaigns.
-He is reinstated as artillery officer in the imperial army.
+To honour him for his contributions, the emperor reinstates him as a military officer.